rafaelantunes04/Python-Password-Manager/README.md

-# Password-Manager
+# RafaBacano's Password Manager

-Password manager made with python and sqlite3
+This is a password manager made with python 3.9 and sqlite3, should be working fine, if you find any formattion errors or bugs contact me.

-Program might not be working fine atm but working on it

-23/02/2023
-  -Testing phase 1